bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.9.6 [Beta]
+* v1.10.0 [8/6/23] (New feature: reversing points for one-click parking)
     - Added `reversing` as a possible point type.
 These points or stations are used for shunting and will reverse arriving trains when a path is manually triggered, and will never be chosen in autonomous operation.
     - In autonomous operation, locomotives inactive for longer than `maxLocInactiveSeconds` seconds will now be prioritized (set to 0 to disable)
-    - In autonomous operation, locomotives placed on non-stations via the UI will no longer be started automatically
+    - In autonomous operation, locomotives placed on non-stations via the UI will no longer be started automatically.
+This allows the use of such points as designated parking spaces if they are not reversing stations.
+        - Stations can now be converted to non-stations in the UI even when they are occupied
+        - JSON with locomotives on non-stations will now be considered valid
+    - Improved locomotive semantics via a `loc` object within `points` in the autonomy JSON.
+Old keys will now be ignored with a warning.
     - Improved error messages for JSON point validation
     - Improved reliability of saved function presets for certain decoders
-    - Newly added pre-arrival functions set via the UI will now fire without the need to re-parse the autonomy JSON
+    - Fixed minor bug: Newly added pre-arrival functions set via the UI will now fire without the need to reload the autonomy JSON

 * v1.9.5 [8/2/23]
     - Added verbose logging of auto layout locomotive speed changes